Random Gradient-Free Optimization in Infinite Dimensional Spaces: Introduction

 \subsection{Background: random gradient-free methods}

 To avoid the computation of exact gradients, an existing branch of the literature constructs ``random gradient-free methods,'' which leverage stochastic gradient estimators based on computations of directional derivatives.
 Hence, though these methods are not derivative-free in a strict sense, they are gradient-free.
 So far, this approach has only been considered for \emph{finite dimensional} optimization problems.
-In infinite dimensions, existing methods exhibit prohibitive limitations.
+These methods exhibit prohibitive limitations when generalized to infinite-dimensional spaces.

 If $\Hcal = \bbR^d$ for some $d \in \bbN$, then random gradient-free methods estimate the gradient $g \defeq \nabla \risk(h)$ as